-Activity Time Description Materials Mindset Message 5 min Play the mindset video, Mistakes are Powerful , https://youcubed.org/weeks/ week-3-grade-6-8/ Mindset Video day 5, Mistakes are Powerful Square tiles play- time (Optional) 10-15 min Give students time to cut out the square tiles and/or play with the tiles.
+Activity Time Description Materials Mindset Message 5 min Play the mindset video Mindset Video Square tiles play- time (Optional) 10-15 min Give students time to cut out the square tiles and/or play with the tiles.
 Square paper tiles, Framing Rectangles Handouts (pg 6 and 7) attached, or a square tile manipulative Framing Rectangles 45 min Create a rectangle with a border that has double the number of square tiles as the area.
 Find as many rectangles that work as you can.
 Draw each of your rectangles on grid paper.
 Create a rectangle with a border that has the same number of square tiles as the rectangle's area.
 Find as many rectangles that work as you can.
 Draw each of your rectangles on grid paper.
-Square paper tiles, Framing Rectangles Handout (pg and 7), or a square tile manipulative Framing Rectangles Challenge Handout on pg 5 (Optional) Graph/grid paper or Math journals Poster paper
+Square paper tiles, Framing Rectangles Handout (pg and 7), or a square tile manipulative Framing Rectangles Challenge Handout on pg 5 (Optional) Graph/grid paper or Math journals Poster paper Debrief Mindset Message 5 min Debrief the mindset messages for this activity.
+Math journal (Optional)